a-ng-d/figmug-ui/docs/theme-generator.md

 The script:

-- Copies and adapts tokens from the Sketch theme
+- Copies and adapts tokens from the Figma theme
 - Updates all necessary SCSS imports
 - Handles references to icons and other assets
 - Configures CSS selectors to ensure proper theme isolation